Course syllabus for Psychological Treatment, Including Psychotherapy

 f) compulsory oral presentation and discussion of reflection about mechanisms of change

-The module is graded U or G. The grade G requires G on examination a and d, as well as fulfillment of compulsory course elements according to instructions.
+The module is graded U or G. A student who begins but does not complete the VIL/VFU, without special reasons, shall be given the grade U (Fail).
+The student will then have used up one VIL/VFU opportunity.
+The grade G on the module requires G on examination a and d, as well as fulfillment of compulsory course elements according to instructions.

 Course grade